Note 15: Income Taxes

 Tax effect of differences:

-The Company's effective tax rate differs from the U.S. federal statutory tax rate of 21% and is affected by a number of factors, such as the relative amounts of income we earn in differing tax jurisdictions, tax law changes, certain non-deductible expenses, such as compensation disallowance, changes in our valuation allowance, and divergence of state rules from federal rules.
+The Company's effective tax rate differs from the U.S. federal statutory tax rate of 21% and is affected by a number of factors, such as the relative amounts of income we earn in differing tax jurisdictions, certain non-deductible expenses, such as compensation disallowance and mark-to-market adjustments on derivative financial instruments, and changes in the valuation allowance we establish against deferred tax assets.
 The rate is also affected by discrete items that may occur in any given year, such as legislative enactments and changes in our corporate structure that may occur.

 The components of the deferred tax assets and liabilities are as follows: